Many people use baking soda to clean their teeth because it is cheap and can help remove stains.

 2. How Baking Soda Benefits Your Teeth

-Baking soda offers several benefits for dental health, primarily through its abrasive texture, which helps remove surface stains and plaque.
+Baking soda, also known as sodium bicarbonate, offers several benefits for dental health because its mild abrasive texture can help remove surface stains and plaque.

-Unlike many commercial toothpastes, baking soda is free from artificial ingredients and additives.
+Unlike many commercial toothpastes, baking soda does not contain artificial ingredients that may irritate some users.

 🦷 Why Is Dental Work So Expensive?
 Comparing Costs Across Different Procedures